New fight opens in Congress over VA policy that sidesteps state abortion bans - NewsBreak

 “They are going to provide abortions until a court order or some legal proceeding tells them they can’t do it,” she said.
 “But until then they can do it.
 They will do it.”

-The post New fight opens in Congress over VA policy that sidesteps state abortion bans appeared first on Idaho Capital Sun .
+The post New fight opens in Congress over VA policy that sidesteps state abortion bans appeared first on Florida Phoenix .

 Comments / 0